knowsuchagency/struct-gpt/README.md

 ---

-Template variables in the class' docstring are replaced with the keyword arguments passed to `create`.
+Template variables in the class' docstring are replaced with the keyword arguments passed to `from_openai`.

 ```python
 from struct_gpt import OpenAiBase